crimsonpython24/pymun/README.md

 ### Sources

 This is the second version of the `pymun` project, and it was initially derived from [this version](https://github.com/crimsonpython24/pymun-webpack-legacy) after `Webpack.js` was removed to simplify the build process

+### Decorations

+The decorations were also stripped off, again, to simplify the code as a whole.
+Refer to commit `c21c5b30ba154d8ebb8d5578dafd5e09915230a5` for the source code.